Skip to main content

 Felony Murder

-The following table highlights the main provisions of Massachusetts second-degree and felony murder laws.
-See also, Second Degree Murder Defenses, Second Degree Murder Penalties and Sentences, Voluntary Manslaughter, and Involuntary Manslaughter.
+The following table highlights the main provisions of Massachusetts’s second-degree murder and felony murder laws.

 Massachusetts General Laws Chapter 265, Section 1

-(2) With malice aforethought but without deliberate premeditation.
+An unlawful killing committed with malice aforethought or extreme atrocity and cruelty, but without deliberate premeditation.

-Malice Aforethought Malice aforethought can include any intent to inflict a serious bodily injury or death upon another person.
+Malice aforethought includes the intent to inflict serious bodily injury or death upon another person.

 Get Legal Help for Second-Degree Murder Charges

-Although second-degree murder is a lesser charge than murder in the first degree, it's still a very serious crime.
-Anytime you're facing murder charges, you're at risk for spending time behind bars.
-Because incarceration is a possibility, you should act in your own interests and immediately contact an experienced criminal defense attorney for assistance.
+Although second-degree murder is a lesser charge than murder in the first degree, it’s still a very serious crime.
+Anytime you’re facing murder charges, you’re at risk of spending significant time behind bars.

 Was this helpful?